raqueldeziderio/weeklyOSM-stats/README.md

 ### Initial file

 * Considering only EN version - principal version that is translated to the other 14 languages.
    768 issues, being:

-         WN001 a WN271 - without articles (markdown column) - desconsidered, because of the initial weeklyOSM workflow that was different of today.
+* WN001 a WN271 - without articles (markdown column) - desconsidered, because of the initial weeklyOSM workflow that was different of today.

-         WN272 to WN768 - considered to this analysis
+* WN272 to WN768 - considered to this analysis

-35 categories
+* 35 categories and 21.864 records (articles)

-21.864 - total dataset

 ### Initial cleaning